clij/clij2-docs/development.md

 }
 ```

-Furthermore, we recommend implementing a static funtion that takes a `CLIJ2` instance as parameter and custom parameters depending on a the given functionality.
+Furthermore, we recommend implementing a static funtion that takes a `CLIJ2` instance as parameter and custom parameters depending on the given functionality.
 This is not mandatory but is consistently done in CLIJ:
 ```java
 public static boolean addImageAndScalar(CLIJ2 clij2, ClearCLImageInterface src, ClearCLImageInterface dst, Float scalar) {